chrizmichels/p5-travel/README.md

 2. `npm install`

-To get access to Alyen, you need to get your ur own API Keys and install te API:
+To make all this work, you need to get your own API Keys.

-3. Signup for an API key
+3. Signup for an API keys

-Go to [here](https://developer.aylien.com/signup).
+Get your Keys form the following services:

+- [Geonames](https://www.geonames.org/) to get LAT/LON coordinates for your location
+- [Dark Sky](https://darksky.net/) to get the Weather forecast (eats LAT/LON)
+- [Pixbay] https://pixabay.com/ to get some nice pictures
+- [MapBox](https://account.mapbox.com/auth/signin/?route-to=%22/access-tokens/%22) to get some Geo Dato for [Leaflet](https://leafletjs.com/) Mapping container

 Signing up will get yu an API key.
 Don't worry the API is free to use up to 1000 requests per day or 333 intensive requests.
 It is free to check how many requests you have remaining for the day.

 4. Hide your Key using a .env file